Missionary: Impossible: Production

 "Missionary: Impossible" was written by Ron Hauge and directed by Steven Dean Moore as part of the eleventh season of the show (1999–2000).
 Betty White's role was originally written for Mary Tyler Moore.
 Moore was unavailable, so they asked White, who accepted the role.

 Cultural references

 In the beginning of the episode Homer is watching a program called Do Shut Up, described as "a delicious British sitcom about a hard-drinking yet loving family of soccer hooligans".
 British English expressions terms used in the sitcom include "noggin", "wanker", and "soddin".
-The song playing when the program starts is "No Feelings" by the Sex Pistols.
-When Homer defaults on his financial pledge of support to PBS, references seen to characters from other programs that pursue him through the town include Fred Rogers, Yo-Yo Ma, the Teletubbies, Big Bird, Oscar the Grouch, Elmo and Garrison Keillor.

 Reception

 Reception of the episode has been mostly positive.

 Jeff Cotton of The Observer characterizes the episode as "A Classic".
 Cotton notes: "There's a big finish, and one of those jokes at Fox's expense you know they wouldn't allow if The Simpsons wasn't their biggest cash cow."